Admissions Requirements | Application Process (how it works) | Deadlines or Search Individual Program Deadlines

 Admission applications and supporting materials must be received by the application deadlines as posted online at: http://www.grad.usf.edu/programs/programs.asp

-In addition to meeting the application deadline for the program of interest (see above), all application and immigration documents must be on file at USF no later than the following deadlines:
+In addition to meeting the publixhed application deadline for the Program of interest, all immigration documents should be submitted as soon as posssible, but must be on file at USF no later than the processing deadlines*:

-- Transcripts (including translations and evaluations for international transcripts)
+- Send Transcripts of all prior post-secondary courses taken (including translations and evaluations for international transcripts)

 ☐ 2.
 Application Fee:

-All applicants are required to submit an application fee of $30.00 for EACH graduate program (USF Regulation USF4-0107: Special Fees, Fines and Penalties http://generalcounsel.usf.edu/regulations/pdfs/regulation-usf4.0107.pdf.
-If you attended USF as a former degree seeking student or non-degree seeking student then you will also be required to submit the application fee.
-Applicants have the option to pay their application fee by credit card (Discover, Master Card, Visa) or by E-Check (personal checking/savings account) through our Graduate Online Application.
-The Online Graduate Application will not be uploaded if the application fee is not paid.
+All applicants are required to submit an application fee of $30.00 USD for EACH graduate program (USF Regulation USF4-0107: Special Fees, Fines and Penalties http://regulationspolicies.usf.edu/regulations/pdfs/regulation-usf4.0107.pdf.
+If you attended USF as a former degree seeking student or non-degree student then you will also be required to submit the application fee.
+Applicants have the option to pay their application fee by credit card (Discover, Master Card, Visa) or by E-Check (personal checking/savings account) through the Graduate Online Application.
+The Online Graduate Application will not be processed if the application fee is not paid.
 ALL APPLICATION FEES SUBMITTED ARE NON-REFUNDABLE.

 ☐ 3.
 Transcripts: